howtoscalenn/howtoscalenn.github.io/index.md

 For more motivation (even though below example isn’t strictly about parameterization, but i'd like to raise the research question), transformers with pre-norm often show redundancy in deeper layers.
 Post-norm based transformer, which is originally proposed in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) is better than Pre-norm variant at performance, but post-norm does not preserve upstream gradients (identity mapping), so it requires lr warmup stage or other tactics to improve training stability.
-However, for pre-norm it makes harder for the residual features in deeper layers to contribute to the model’s main residual stream—a phenomenon known as 'representation collapse' as a side-effect.
+However, for pre-norm it makes harder for the residual features in deeper layers to contribute to the model’s main residual stream, a phenomenon known as 'representation collapse' as a side-effect.

 So in this case, feature learning across layers can become uneven, and it leads to `waste of compute`.